nathan-gardner/SECON2023Robot/Documentation/Signoffs/LukeMcGill-signoff-Feeding.md

 ## Constraints

 - The size of this subsystem will have to be such that it takes up as minimal space as possible, that is to fit the chips and allow for as much space for the rest of the components on the robot.
 Analysis for the allowable size of feeding system is in analysis.
-- The servo motor must be as small as possible since it only has to push the weight of a small 3D printed plate
+- The servo motor must be as small as possible, while also providing necessary torque.
+The calculation for needed torque is below in analysis.
-- The color sensor must be able to detect the red and green animal enclosures
+- The color sensor must be able to detect a distinct difference between the red and green animal enclosures, the analysis for this is performed below.
-- The chips must be able to fit within their dispensers
-- The chip delivery will be on the opposite side as the pedestal storage silos to allow for a simple delivery to each enclosure

 ## Buildable Schematic